Fertile Ground Food Cooperative

 Ajamu Dillahunt: [email protected]

-Ajamu Dillahunt retired from the North Carolina Justice Center in January of 2013 after 8 years as Outreach Coordinator for the Budget and Tax Center (5yrs) and the Workers' Rights Project (3yrs).
+Ajamu Dillahunt retired from the North Carolina Justice Center in January of 2013 after 8 years as Outreach Coordinator for the Budget and Tax Center (5 yrs) and the Workers' Rights Project (3 yrs).
 Prior to the Justice Center, Ajamu worked for the US Postal Service for 24 years and served as president of the American Postal Workers Union local, state Research and Education Director and Arbitration Advocate.
-He is a Popular Educator and currently serves on the Boards of United for a Fair Economy (UFE), the Institute for Southern Studies (ISS) and Student Action with Farmworkers (SAF).
-He is a former member of the Policy Committee of Labor Notes Magazine and a founding member of the Black Workers for Justice.
+He is a Popular Educator and has served on the Boards of United for a Fair Economy (UFE), the Institute for Southern Studies (ISS) and Student Action with Farmworkers (SAF).
+He is a \ member of the North Carolina Climate Jobs Roundtable, a former member of the Policy Committee of Labor Notes Magazine and a founding member of the Black Workers for Justice.